 The Statement of Financial Position will often report of a separate section for deferred outflows and deferred inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources until then.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources until that time.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources until that time

-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023